 Apple, HP, Intel, Microsoft, and other companies, that form the USB 3.0 Promoter Group, have introduced an upcoming USB 3.2 specification, which is going to replace the existing USB 3.1 specification once it is released.
 The USB 3.2 is expected to assist “multi-lane operation”.
 Theoretically, it will allow devices utilizing it to transfer multiple lanes of data at the same time.

 It allows two lanes of 5 Gbps or two lanes of 10 Gbps operation.
-In other words it is designed to define multi-lane operation for USB 3.2 hosts and devices.
+In other words, it is designed to define a multi-lane operation for USB 3.2 hosts and devices.

-Brad Saunders, the Chairman of USB Promoter Group said “When we introduced USB Type-C to the market, we intended to assure that USB Type-C cables and connectors certified for SuperSpeed USB or SuperSpeed USB 10 Gbps would, as produced, support higher performance USB as newer generations of USB 3.0 were developed.”
-He also added “The USB 3.2 update delivers the next level of performance.”
+Brad Saunders, the Chairman of USB Promoter Group said: “When we introduced USB Type-C to the market, we intended to assure that USB Type-C cables and connectors certified for SuperSpeed USB or SuperSpeed USB 10 Gbps would as produced, support higher performance USB as newer generations of USB 3.0 was developed.”
+He also added, “The USB 3.2 update delivers the next level of performance.”

 USB 3.2 uses the SuperSpeed USB layer data rates as before along with the techniques of encoding.
 It also will introduce a minor update to hub specifications for seamless transitions between single and two-lane operation.